 Students work towards developing proficiency in a range of high-level movement and manipulative skills and focus on identifying and implementing ways of improving the quality of their performance during games, physical activities and sports.
 They investigate different components of fitness, how these vary between activities and how they contribute to the wellbeing of people at different stages of their lives.
+Students also develop and understanding of the Physical Activity and Sedentary Behaviour Guidelines and look at the barriers and enables in relation to physical activity.
+They will also look at developing an understand of skill classification for the various movement skills and finally students will be introduced to basic First Aid concepts.

-- Students explore the Physical Activity and Sedentary Behaviour Guidelines and undertake case study analysis in relation to the guidelines - Students perform complex movement and manipulative skills proficiently and evaluate individual and group tactics, and movement patterns - Maintain regular participation in moderate to vigorous physical activity and analyse and evaluate their level of involvement in physical activity - They assume responsibility for conduct of aspects of a sporting competition in which roles are shared and display appropriate sporting behaviour.
+- Students explore the Physical Activity and Sedentary Behaviour Guidelines and undertake case study analysis in relation to the guidelines - Students perform complex movement and manipulative skills proficiently and evaluate individual and group tactics, and movement patterns - Maintain regular participation in moderate to vigorous physical activity and analyse and evaluate their level of involvement in physical activity - They assume responsibility for conduct of aspects of a sporting competition in which roles are shared and display appropriate sporting behaviour - Students participate in a Frist Aid unit, aimed at preserving life, preventing harm and promoting recovery

-- Volleyball
+- Basketball

 - European Handball

 - Ultimate Frisbee

 - Touch Rugby

 - Lifestyle, leisure and recreation

-- Games versus sports
+- Hockey

 - Movement skills